international payments

 What are cross-border payments?

-Cross-border payments are financial transactions that take place when the payer and the recipient are located in different countries.
-These transactions involve the transfer of funds from one country to another, typically through banks or other financial institutions.
+Cross border payments are financial transactions that take place when the payer and the recipient are located in different countries.
+These international transactions involve the transfer of funds from one country to another, typically through banks or other financial institutions.
+Cross-border payments fall into two main categories: wholesale and retail.

 Whether for large-scale wholesale dealings or everyday retail transactions, cross-border payments play a key role in facilitating international financial exchanges.
-Even though they might come with additional costs, currency conversion rates, and regulatory requirements, international payments are experiencing significant growth.
+Even though they might come with additional costs, currency conversion rates, and regulatory requirements, international transactions are experiencing significant growth.

 Why do cross-border payments matter?